đ¶ Unlock Your Dog's Superpower with Scent Work

 A scent game tires their brain and gives them purpose.

-And if your dog struggles with pulling on walks, barking at other dogs, or overstimulation in public, scent work gives it the outlet it needs without the stress.
+By incorporating both into your routine, youâll have a content and relaxed pup.
+If your dog struggles with pulling on walks, barking at other dogs, or being overstimulated in public, scent work offers an outlet without the stress.

 Letâs explore how scent work transforms your dogâs dayâand why itâs one of the most underrated activities for pet dogs.